Leif Erikson: Personal life

-Leif has been described in the Norse sagas as a wise, considerate and strong man of striking appearance.
+Leif has been described in the Vinland sagas as a wise, considerate and strong man of striking appearance.
 When he was of a proper age, Leif went to Norway, likely to serve as a retainer to its king, Olaf Tryggvason.
 It was on this journey to Norway that the Saga of Erik the Red states that Leif's ship was driven to the Hebrides, where he and his crew were forced to remain for much of the summer, awaiting favorable winds.
 During his stay there, Leif fell in love with a noblewoman, Thorgunna, who gave birth to their son Thorgils.
 Thorgunna remained in the Hebrides when Leif left, as he refused to take her along without permission from her family.
 Thorgils was later sent to Leif in Greenland, but he did not become popular.